 About the Program

 The Ergonomics Program is affiliated with the Center for Occupational and Environmental Health, a University of California umbrella organization that links faculty and research programs with research interest in occupational health from the Berkeley, Davis and San Francisco campuses.
 The Program's laboratory is located at U.C.
-Berkeley's Richmond Field Station, a research station administered by the College of Engineering.
+Berkeley's Global Campus (Richmond Field Station), a research station administered by the College of Engineering.

 The multidisciplinary composition of the affiliated faculty and students is recognized as necessary for investigating risk factors and design solutions for chronic musculoskeletal disorders and engineering solutions.
 The Program staff includes a biostatistician, research engineers, administrative assistant, occupational medicine fellows, engineering post-doctoral fellows, graduate students, and undergraduate engineering students.
 The doctoral students are from mechanical engineering (UCB), bioengineering (UCB/UCSF), environmental health sciences (UCB), and medicine (UCSF).